srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     // The device connection string to authenticate the device with your IoT hub.
     // Note: in real-world applications you would not "hard-code" the connection string
     // It could be stored within an environment variable, passed in via the command-line or
-    // store securely within a TPM module. private readonly static string connectionString = "{Your device connection string here}";
+    // stored securely within a TPM module. private readonly static string connectionString = "{Your device connection string here}";
     ```

-    Notice that the code includes comments describing the purpose of the variables.
+1. Take a moment to review the code (and code comments) that you just entered.

     The **deviceClient** variable is used to store an instance of **DeviceClient** - this class comes from the Azure IoT Device SDK and contains methods that a device can use to send messages to and receive from an IoT Hub.

     The **connectionString** variable will contain the connection string for the device we created earlier.
 This value is used by the **DeviceClient** to connect to the IoT Hub.

-    >**Important**: You will see examples in this and other labs throughout this course where connection strings, passwords and other configuration information is hard-coded into the application.
+    > **Important**: You will see examples in this and other labs throughout this course where connection strings, passwords and other configuration information is hard-coded into the application.
 This is done solely to simplify the labs and **is not** a recommended practice.
+As much as possible, security issues like this will be addressed as they come up in the labs.
+Security topics (and other important considerations) will be addressed during the instructor presentation and in your Student Handbook content in a manner that supports the overall flow of the course.
+The two may not always align perfectly.
+As a result, you may be exposed to topics in the labs that are not covered in detail until later in the course.

-As noted in the comments within the code, connection strings and similar configuration values should be supplied via alternative means such as environment variables, command-line parameters or, better still, stored in secured hardware such as Trusted Platform Modules (TPM).
+    As noted within the code comments, connection strings and similar configuration values should be supplied via alternative means such as environment variables, command-line parameters or, better still, stored in secured hardware such as Trusted Platform Modules (TPM).

-1. Update the value of the **connectionString** variable with the device connection string you copied from the Azure Portal earlier.
-Once updated, the **connectionString** variable line should be similar to:
+1. In the code that you just entered, update the value for **connectionString** using the Primary Connection String that you copied from IoT Hub.

+    Once updated, the **connectionString** variable line should be similar to the following:

     ```csharp
     private readonly static string connectionString = "HostName=iot-az220-training-dm200420.azure-devices.net;DeviceId=sensor-th-0001;SharedAccessKey=hfavUmFgoCPA9feWjyfTx23SUHr+dqG9X193ctdEd90=";
     ```

-1. To add the implementation of the **Main** method, insert the following code beneath the `// INSERT Main method below here` comment:
+1. Locate the `// INSERT Main method below here` comment.

+1. To construct the **Main** method of your simulated device application, enter the following code:

     ```csharp
     private static void Main(string[] args)